Gasman2014/KiCad-Diff/README.md

 Also, Spuder's workflow relied on a python script that was downloaded to a /tmp directory.
 This makes the solution problematic if you are without internet access.

 I have added a web interface to this project.
-It is functional but needs some work to render it more attractive.
+It is functional but needs some work to render it more attractive...

 The code is pretty sloppy and fairly sparesly commented but functional.
 The diff program should be run within a fossil checkout and takes 0, 1 or 2 commit hashes as arguments.
 With 0 arguments, the script compares the working copy with the last committed version (i.e what has changes since the last commit).
 With 1 argument, the current checkout is compared to the version identified and with two commit hashes a diff between those versions is calculated.